johnthagen/clion-cppcheck/README.md

 ### 1.1.0 - 2018-04-02

 Use `CapturingProcessHandler` to fix read locking issues and spaces in path to source files.
+(Contribution by @fastasturtle)

 ### 1.0.10 - 2018-01-06